efemberg11/GeoModel_rmakhman/documentation/docs/components/kernel/reference/RCBase/GeoFullPhysVol.md

     void dockTo (GeoVPhysVol* pv)
 ```

-`GeoPhysVol (const GeoLogVol * LogVol)` Constructs the physical volume from the logical volume.
+`GeoFullPhysVol (const GeoLogVol * LogVol)` Constructs the full physical volume from the logical volume.
 The reference count of the logical volume is incremented, and will be decremented again when the physical volume is destroyed.

-`void add (GeoGraphNode * graphNode)` Adds a graph node to the physical volume.
+`void add (GeoGraphNode * graphNode)` Adds a graph node to the full physical volume.
 The reference count of the graph node is incremented.

+`GeoFullPhysVol* clone(bool attached=true)` Clones full physical volume, and returns a pointer to the cloned instance.

+* If the `attached` argument is `true`, then all cloned volumes are meant to stay identical to their clone origin for the entire lifetime.
+No further modifications are permitted either in origin, or its clones.
+I
+* If the `attached` argument is `false`, further modifications in clone origin and its clones are permitted.

+`const GeoFullPhysVol* cloneOrigin() const` Returns a pointer to the full physical volume this object has been cloned from, otherwise returns `nullptr`.

+`void clear()` Drop the tree under this node. **This method breaks consistency of cloned volumes!**

+`const GeoTrf::Transform3D & getAbsoluteTransform () const` Returns the absolute transform with respect to global coordinate system.

+`const GeoTrf::Transform3D & getDefAbsoluteTransform () const` Retuns the default absolute transform with respect to the global coordinate system.

+`void clearPositionInfo ()` Clears the position information cache.
+Users do not normally ever need to do this.
+The cache is automatically cleared by the geometry system whenever a change in alignment is detected.

+`const std::string &  getAbsoluteName () const` Returns the absolute name of the volume.
+This is a “/” separated string of names whose substrings represent physical volumes along the path from the world physical volume down to this volume.

+`Query<unsigned int> getId () const` Returns an integer identifier for labeling purposes.

-`bool isShared() const` Accessor to determine whether the physical volume is shared; i.e, used more than once in the geometry description.
+`bool isShared() const` Accessor to determine whether the full physical volume is shared; i.e, used more than once in the geometry description.
+Given full physical volumes cannot be shared, this method is expected to only return `false`.

 `Query<unsigned int> indexOf (PVConstLink daughter) const` Accessor to determine the index of a daughter physical volume, in other words, in position within the list of daughters.
 The result only counts physical volumes as daughters, not their properties.